New tool makes reporting less serious crimes easier for residents

-Kamloops residents have a new way to report less serious crimes—online.
-Kamloops RCMP has launched an online crime reporting website that allows people to generate a report and file number for crimes including where:
+Kamloops residents can report less serious crimes—online.
+The online crime reporting website allows people to generate a report and file number for crimes including where:

 - you have lost something that costs less than $5000